rust-lang/rust/text/0000-generic-assert.md

 # Motivation
 [motivation]: #motivation

-While clippy warns about `assert!` usage that should be replaced by `assert_eq!`, it's quite annoying to migrating around.
+While clippy warns about `assert!` usage that should be replaced by `assert_eq!`, it's quite annoying to migrate around.

 Unit test frameworks like [Catch](https://github.com/philsquared/Catch) for C++ does cool message printing already by using macros.

 # Detailed design
 [design]: #detailed-design

 We're going to parse AST and break up them by operators (excluding `.` (dot, member access operator)).
-Function calls and bracket surrounded blocks are considered as one block and don't get split further.
+Function calls and bracket surrounded blocks are considered as one block and don't get expanded.
+The exact expanding rules should be determined when implemented, but an example is provided for reference.

 On assertion failure, the expression itself is stringified, and another line with intermediate values are printed out.
 The values should be printed with `Debug`, and a plain text fallback if the following conditions fail:
 - the type doesn't implement `Debug`.